ParaZera/dh_srd/srd/1.0/de/src/Vorwort.md

 - All rights to the original work belong to Darrington Press
 - In case of discrepancies between this translation and the original, the English original takes precedence
 - This translation is maintained by the community and is not authorized by Darrington Press

-## License

-This product includes materials from the Daggerheart System Reference Document 1.0, © Critical Role, LLC. under the terms of the Darrington Press Community Gaming (DPCGL) License.

-More information can be found at https://www.daggerheart.com.

-There are no previous modifications by others.

-Modifications: Translation of the Daggerheart System Reference Document